davidhirtz/yii2-shopify/README.md

 ### Shopify Theme

-To disable to "Online shop" app in the backend, you can create a minimal theme or upload this [package](https://github.com/instantcommerce/shopify-headless-theme).
-Additonally you can add custom code to the Shopify "Thank you" page to add trackers or a "back to website" button.
-The textfield "Additional scripts" is located in your Shopify Backend at domain.myshopify.com/admin/settings/checkout.
+To disable the "Online shop" app in the backend, you can create a minimal theme or upload this [package](https://github.com/instantcommerce/shopify-headless-theme).
+Additionally, you can add custom code to the Shopify "Thank you" page to add trackers or a "back to website" button.
+The text field "Additional scripts" is located in your Shopify Backend at domain.myshopify.com/admin/settings/checkout.
 It accepts HTML, JS and the liquid objects `shop` and ` checkout`.

 ```html
 <a href="https://www.domain.com/" target="_blank" class="btn" style="margin-top:30px">